Arsenal vs. Tottenham showdown: Mohammed Kudus handed disappointing news

 - Fans are buzzing with anticipation as Kudus aims to shine in one of the league’s most intense rivalries

-- Ghanaian sports journalist Dr. Frank Owusu has backed Mohammed Kudus to dominate at the Emirates

-Tottenham Hotspur are preparing for one of their biggest fixtures of the season, and all eyes are on Mohammed Kudus.
+Tottenham Hotspur are gearing up for one of the most high-profile matches of their season, and attention is squarely on Mohammed Kudus.

-The Ghanaian star has been the standout success story of Spurs’ 2025 summer business, emerging as the club’s most consistent attacking threat in a campaign where several other forward signings have fallen short.
+The Ghanaian international has emerged as Spurs’ standout summer signing of 2025, proving to be the team’s most reliable attacking force in a campaign where many other forward acquisitions have struggled to make an impact.

-His creativity, ball progression, and ability to unlock defenses have made him indispensable in Tottenham’s push to remain inside the top five.
+His creativity, ball progression, and ability to unlock defences have made him indispensable in Tottenham’s push to remain inside the top five.

 The initial injury scare has turned out to be insignificant, meaning Arsenal will have one of the Premier League’s most influential defenders ready for the derby.